 What can I do to protect my electronic information on an individual level?

 It is now a fact of life.
-Purchasing a new computer for your own personal use is never equipped with the security tools you'll need.
-If you want to protect your information and the threat of Internet attacks, you must acquire the tools and the knowledge of how to improve the security of your computer.
+Purchasing a new computer for your own personal use (and even a number of Cloud services) is never equipped with the security tools you'll need.
+If you want to protect your information and the threat of internet attacks, you must acquire the tools and the knowledge of how to improve the security of your computer and its data.

 Mr John N. Stewart agrees.
 He writes in his article entitled, Securing the Internet Desktop, on page 96: